Active Galaxies NewsletterAn electronic publication dedicated to the observations and theory of active galaxies

 Active Galaxies Newsletter General notice:

 The Active Galaxies Newsletter was initially set up by Anthony Holloway in October 1996 as a general and free service to the astronomical community and in particular researchers in the field of active galaxies.
-The newsletter has continued ever since, edited by Anthony Holloway (October 1996 to April 1997), Matt Redman (November 1997 to September 2000), Rob Beswick (October 2000 to 2009), Janine van Eymeren (2009 - 2010) and Melanie Gendre (2011 - ) and is based at The University of Manchester's Jodrell Bank Centre for Astrophysics.
+The newsletter has continued ever since, edited by Anthony Holloway (October 1996 to April 1997), Matt Redman (November 1997 to September 2000), Rob Beswick (October 2000 to 2009), Janine van Eymeren (2009 - 2010), Melanie Gendre (2011 - March 2013) and Megan Argo (November 2013 - ).
+It is based at The University of Manchester's Jodrell Bank Centre for Astrophysics.

-In addition to this the newsletter is regularly used to advertise new jobs in this field of research and announce upcoming conferences or meetings.
+In addition the newsletter also accepts advertisements for new jobs in the field, and announcements for upcoming conferences or meetings.
 This service is considered useful to some as it is straight forward to use and results in an advertisement of new jobs and meetings directly to the researchers who are most interested.

 In addition to the monthly update you will also receive a call for contributions to the next addition of the Newsletter.
 This will be sent approximately one week to ten days before the new edition is compiled.
 This email will be easily distinguished from the newsletter by its subject heading and can hence be filtered from your inbox or ignored if not required.